-It becomes easy to point a finger at the government when a trade case doesn’t ‘weigh in our favor,’ but we must remember that the government has also done a lot to help residential solar, from federal to state tax incentives.
+It becomes easy to point a finger at the government when a trade case doesn’t ‘weigh in our favor.’
+However, we must remember that the government has also done a lot to help residential solar, from federal to state tax incentives.

 I believe in a free marketplace.
 However, America isn’t and never has been the purely capitalistic economy most citizens perceive it to be.
-Even Adam Smith’s ‘Invisible Hand’ is a byproduct of State Capitalism (our current economic model), which has given us a Central Bank to control interest rates, a White House for passing legislation, and tax codes for Federal resource allocation.
+Even Adam Smith’s ‘Invisible Hand’ is a byproduct of State Capitalism (our current economic model).
+It has given us a Central Bank to control interest rates.
+Moreover, a White House for passing legislation, and tax codes for Federal resource allocation.

-Although tariffs tend to have unintended consequences, if the 201 Trade Case tariffs achieve their intended results, Suniva, SolarWorld and other companies who felt hamstrung by the low cost of foreign-imported residential solar cells over the past decade will be back in the ring as competitors, creating more competition and, therefore, innovation.
+Although tariffs tend to have unintended consequences, if the 201 Trade Case tariffs achieve their results, Suniva, SolarWorld, and other companies who felt hamstrung by the low cost of foreign-imported residential solar cells over the past decade will be back in the ring as competitors.
+They can create more competition and, therefore, innovation.
 While that may not mean immediate return for American solar companies who’ve relied on foreign imports, it means a better outcome for solar prospects, which should be the objective of every American solar business.

-Additionally, the 201 Trade Case tariff will bring solar companies closer to forecasting how price changes affect the real consumer demand for solar panels, a step the American solar industry must be able to make within the next 5 years if it’s to bring solutions to consumers at the appropriate price without federal and statewide incentives.
+Additionally, the 201 Trade Case tariff will bring solar companies closer to forecasting how price changes affect the real consumer demand for solar panels.
+It’s the step the American solar industry must be able to make within the next five years.
+Moreover, that’s if it’s going to bring solutions to consumers at the appropriate price without federal and statewide incentives.

-Although these incentives aren’t in immediate threat of disappearing, it won’t hurt our industry to learn how we can function without them, and subjecting our rooftop solar industry to a natural and domestic pricing environment will make this possible.
+These incentives aren’t in immediate threat of disappearing.
+However, it won’t hurt our industry to learn how we can function without them.
+Subjecting our rooftop solar industry to a natural and domestic pricing environment will make this possible.

 This becomes increasingly true if the future bodes toward fewer solar tax credits and rebates.
 However, even if fewer tax credits and rebates for residential solar become a reality, solar company technology and innovation may be able to outpace the resulting hike in solar cell prices.